 When it comes to how you view and react to the world, negative thought patterns can govern your behaviors in significant ways.
-To break the vicious cycle of negative thoughts, Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and their team at The Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City offer cognitive therapy, which helps you make your way through the world in a more positive space.
+To break the vicious cycle of negative thoughts, Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, Kate Engstrom, LCSW, and their team at The Soho Center For Mental Health Counseling in Greenwich Village of New York City offer cognitive therapy, which helps you make your way through the world in a more positive space.
 To learn more about cognitive therapy, call or use the online scheduling tool to book an appointment.

 Cognitive therapy, or cognitive behavioral therapy (CBT), is a psychotherapy based on the cognitive model, which means that the way individuals perceive a situation is more closely connected to their reaction than the situation itself.
 The goal of CBT is to help change your unhelpful thinking and behavior in order to foster improvement in your mood and functioning.